Cruise Advice For The Best Tangier Ville Port Experience

 Quick Tips

-- Book Ahead: These spots get busy on weekends, so it is smart to call ahead and save your sunbed.
+• Book Ahead: These clubs get busy on weekends, so it’s smart to call ahead and save your sunbed.

 Cruise lines offer a variety of shore excursions from, including visits to the Kasbah, the Medina, Cap Spartel, Hercules Caves, and even day trips to Chefchaouen or Tetouan.
 These tours can be very convenient, but they often cost more because transportation, entry tickets, and guides are included.
 As a result, you are paying for a set plan and less stress.

-At the same time, Tangier is very easy to explore on your own, which can help you save money.
+The city is also very easy to explore on your own, which can help you save money.
 Once you leave the port, many major sights are close together, and several are walkable.
 In fact, the Medina, Petit Socco, the Kasbah Museum, and even the Corniche can often be explored independently in a single day.

 For places farther out, such as Cap Spartel, Hercules Caves, or the Atlantic beaches, planning becomes more important.
 Travel times can vary, and taxis may require a little negotiation.
 Because of this, some travelers prefer organized excursions, since transportation and timing are handled for you.